twixraider81/exolang/README.md

 Prerequisites
 -------------
-I develop on a Debiann syste.
-In order to install the prerequisites it's suffice to do do:
+I develop on a Debian system.
+In order to install the prerequisites there, it's suffice to do:

-apt-get install llvm llvm-dev libc++-dev libboost-all-dev libgc-dev gdb valgrind You will need atleast boost 1.54.
+apt-get install llvm llvm-dev libc++-dev libboost-all-dev libgc-dev gdb valgrind

-Now call the bootstrap script:
+You will need atleast boost 1.54.
+Next call the bootstrap script:

 ./bootstrap.sh